OBOFoundry/purl.obolibrary.org/provision/production/PRODUCTION_PROVISION_README.md

 cd provision
-cp production/backend.tf.sample aws/backend.tf # Now modify it with the name of the s3 bucket and the aws profile if it is not default cp production/s3cfg.sample production/s3cfg    # Now populate this with the correct access/secret keys cp "ssh keys to the production directory production/purl-ssh and production/purl-ssh.pub"
+cp production/backend.tf.sample aws/backend.tf # Now modify it with the name of the s3 bucket and the aws profile if it is not default cp production/s3cfg.sample production/s3cfg    # Now populate this with the correct access/secret keys

+# Copy "ssh keys to the production directory production/purl-ssh and production/purl-ssh.pub"
+ls -l production/purl-ssh
+ls -l production/purl-ssh.pub

 # Initialize using s3 backend
 terraform -chdir=aws init                      # This is critical.
 The s3 backend must be configured correctly terraform -chdir=aws workspace show            # This should list the existing workspaces.

 # Create a workspace.
 Note how we append the date to the workspace name
 terraform -chdir=aws workspace select production-mm-dd-yy

 # Provision
 chmod +x production/provision.sh
 ./production/provision.sh